-Visiting Student — you can drive for longer but must be registered full-time at a recognized institution and may need a vehicle permit.
-Visit any Driver Licence Centre for more information.
-If you are attending a designated (recognized) educational institution in B.C., you are permitted to drive here with your out-of-province licence.
-You must be registered as a full-time student.
+Visiting Student — You can drive for longer than six months, but must be registered full-time at a recognized institution and may need a vehicle permit.
+Visit any Driver Licensing Office for more information.
 Note: it is important to always carry and be able to show your Student ID card when asked to do so by a police.

 See Directory of Universities, Colleges and Schools in the Provinces and Territories of Canada for a list of qualifying institutions

 New Resident in B.C. — If you hold a valid driver's licence issued outside B.C., you may continue to drive using that licence for a maximum of 90 days.
 After moving to B.C., it is best to apply for a B.C. driver’s licence as soon as possible to give you enough time to meet any application requirements.
 After 90 days, the out-of-province driver’s licence you hold will no longer be permitted.
 Go to Insurance Corporation of BC – www.icbc.com – for information on driver’s licences.

 If you are licensed elsewhere, you must produce a valid driver’s licence at the request of the police.
 If a valid driver’s licence is not produced, you will immediately be issued a Notice of Driving Prohibition.
 If a valid driver’s licence is produced, you should be allowed to continue on your way unless the police have evidence to suggest you should be holding a B.C. driver’s licence.